Short URL for this page:

 |

-The life of Taras Shevchenko, the Ukrainian poet, painter, and patriot par excellence — the single most important historical figure if we are to understand Ukraine — is usefully outlined for the English-speaking reader by Ukrainian historian Dmitry Doroshenko in Taras Shevchenko, Bard of Ukraine.
+The life of Taras Shevchenko, the Ukrainian poet, painter, and patriot par excellence — in some ways the single most important historical figure if foreigners are to understand Ukraine — is usefully outlined by Ukrainian historian Dmytro Doroshenko, and translated for the English-speaking reader as Taras Shevchenko, Bard of Ukraine.

 [